cube-web3/contract-integration/README.md

 ```

-An important note for the above implementation is that both OpenZeppelin's AccessControl and Cube3Integration implement ERC165 and, as such, the {supportsInterface} function needs to be overridden.
+An important note for the above implementation is that both OpenZeppelin's AccessControl and Cube3Integration implement ERC165 and, as such, the `{supportsInterface}` function needs to be overridden.
+This is discussed in detail in the section that follows.

 ### Step 5: Supporting ERC165

 This step is optional and only relevant if your contract implements the ERC165 interface.
 If your contract does not implement ERC165, you can skip this step.
-If your contract does implement ERC165, or inherits from another contract that implements it, you'll need to override the supportsInterface function and override each contract that implements ERC165.
+If your contract does implement ERC165, or inherits from another contract that implements it, you'll need to override the `supportsInterface` function and override each contract that implements ERC165.

-The following example shows how to override supportsInterface, which is present in both the Cube3Integration and OpenZeppelin AccessControl contracts.
+The following example shows how to override `supportsInterface`, which is present in both the `Cube3Integration` and OpenZeppelin AccessControl contracts.

 ```solidity
 function supportsInterface(